rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 As you can see, there are many ways to detect stack usage, at compile time with the right flags, or in `ncu`.
 This is also the case for register spilling, as detailed in the next section.

 ### Avoid register spilling
 Register spilling happens when threads are requiring too much registers, so much so that it would hinders *occupancy* in such an extreme way that the compiler decides to "spill" the memory that should initially be in registers, into slow local memory.
-Therefore, advices on improving occupancy by reducing per-thread register usage will help avoiding register spilling.
-As a result, we refer to the the "[How to reduce per-thread register usage](#how-to-reduce-per-thread-register-usage)" section as the advices will coincides.
+Therefore, advice on improving occupancy by reducing per-thread register usage will help avoiding register spilling.
+As a result, we refer to the the "[How to reduce per-thread register usage](#how-to-reduce-per-thread-register-usage)" section as the advice will coincides.
 You can also play with [launch_bounds](https://docs.Nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) to avoid register spilling, at the cost of occupancy, but his is beyond the scope of this tutorial.

 **Note:** If register spilling was always bad, CUDA would not allow it.
 It might be useful sometimes but in my limited experience I could always get rid of it and get good performances.